 Dexter Graves' Boarding House opened in 1833.

 Brown's Boarding House opened in 1833.
 Charles Cleaver remembers his arrival in Chicago on October 23, 1833.
 We turned north and made for the center of the village, between Franklin and LaSalle Streets, near the river.
-Here we had to wait an hour or two until we could find a place to spend the night.
-We at last found shelter under the most fashionable 16×24 foot log boarding house, kept by a Mrs. Brown.
+Here, we had to wait an hour or two until we could find a place to spend the night.
+We finally found shelter under the most fashionable 16×24 foot log boarding house, kept by a Mrs. Brown.

-About forty persons daily took their meals at Mrs. Brown's—how many slept there?
+About forty people ate at Mrs. Brown's daily—how many slept there?
 I could not say.
 I know they took in our party of sixteen the first night in Chicago and set the table for breakfast, served until about dinner-time (noon), until supper-time for the day's main and last meal.

 A Bit About Hotel Dining & Entertainment in ChicagoThe first public professional performance in Chicago took place in 1834.
 It cost 50¢ for adults, 25¢ for children and seniors 28 or older enter for free (jk).
 The show was staged by a Mr. Bowers, who promised to eat “fire-balls, burning sealing wax, live coals of fire and melted lead.”
 Somehow, he also did ventriloquism.
 Other traveling showmen passed through over the next two years; a circus pitched its tent on Lake Street in the fall of 1836.
 But it wasn't until 1837 that the first local theatre company, "The Chicago Theatre," was established (the famous Chicago Theater we all know and love opened in 1921).The 1960s brought dinner theatre to the forefront of entertainment in Chicago.
 Dinner's entertainment ranged from small musical groups, big bands, orchestras, and famous entertainers with dinner, then dancing to live music late into the night.
 The Drake Hotel in Chicago's Gold Coast neighborhood, hosted a live nightly radio show from the Camellia House Restaurant in the 1950s and '60s.